Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Scorching Ray.md

 ## Description:
 You create three rays of fire and hurl them at targets within range.
-You can hurl them at one target or several.\nMake a ranged spell attack for each ray.
+You can hurl them at one target or several.

+Make a ranged spell attack for each ray.
 On a hit, the target takes 2d6 fire damage.

 ## At Higher Levels:
 When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.